heartandhandstraining/heartandhandstraining.github.io/_posts/2020-08-01-Make-Disciples-of-Them.md

 category: GOD
 ---

 The better we become at teaching, the more joy we have in it; I must work on this, so I can share God's promises effectively with others.
 This involves helping people to love God by helping them to know God by studying his Word.
-The  conversation, helps us learn how a person thinks so as to direct the conversation in a direction.
-They can be uselaw of God upon my heart must remain in my heart.(Psalm 37:31)"I really delight in the law of God according to the man I am within,"(Romans 7:22)(Psalms 40:8; Luke 10:17, 21).
+The  conversations we have, help us learn how a person thinks so as to direct the conversation in a direction.
+"The law of God upon my heart must remain in my heart."(Psalm 37:31)"I really delight in the law of God according to the man I am within,"(Romans 7:22; Psalms 40:8; Luke 10:17, 21).
 I must always pray for myself and others: "Instruct me, O Jehovah, about your way.
 I will walk in your truth.
 Unify my heart* to fear your name.
 I praise you, O Jehovah my God, with all my heart, And I will glorify your name forever,​—PS.
 86:11, 12.

 #### Asking Questions